OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

 The Blazor App is now served from a tenant-specific subpath, and the content is rendered correctly.
 But what about interactivity?
 As you saw we specified to use the `InteractiveServerRenderMode` in the `MapRazorComponents` method.
 This should mean that when we specify a component to be rendered using the `InteractiveServerRenderMode`, it should be interactive.

-Let's add a button to our BaseUrl page that increments a counter.
+Let's add a button to our BaseUrl page that displays the current local time.
 This will demonstrate that the interactivity works.

 Create a Components solution folder in the Blazor App project and create a file called ```InteractiveButton```, with the following content: